 GABA stands for Gamma-aminobutyric acid which is a neurotransmitter responsible for regulating neural excitability.
 Benzodiazepines help enhance the effect of this neurotransmitter, reducing the firing rate of neurons in the central nervous system.

 Excitatory and Inhibitory Neurotransmitters

 "Dopamine helps coordinate the dog's motor skills, attention, reinforcement and reaction time and it has an impact on the brain’s mood area where “good feelings” originate" explains dog trainer Nicki Tudge.
-When neurotransmitters transfer excessive dopamine dogs can become agitated, impulsive and easily reactive creating an excitatory response.
-On the other paw, when dopamine levels are reduced the dog becomes under reactive crating an inhibitory response.
+When neurotransmitters transfer excessive dopamine dogs can become agitated, impulsive and easily reactive, creating an excitatory response.
+On the other paw, when dopamine levels are reduced the dog becomes under-reactive, creating an inhibitory response.

 This neurotransmitter at a cardiac level has an inhibitory effect, which lowers heart rate.
 However, acetylcholine, may also behave as an excitatory neurotransmitter at the neuromuscular level in skeletal muscles.

-What Medications are Usually Used in Dogs for Behavioral Problems?
+What Medications Are Used in Dogs With Behavioral Problems?

 - Acetylpromazine (Acepromazine)

 - Alprazolam (Xanax) BZ